DysL3xx/YoloHandsForDDU/YoLoHands/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 101 images.
+The dataset includes 929 images.
 Thumbs are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
-* Auto-orientation of pixel data (with EXIF-orientation stripping)

 No image augmentation techniques were applied.